Find Affordable College Courses

 In addition to its best value ranking, and one of the reasons why the school is on the list, UW - La Crosse is ranked #1 for overall quality for health science in Wisconsin.

-Read full report on Health Sciences & Services at University of Wisconsin - La Crosse
+Full Health Sciences & Services at University of Wisconsin - La Crosse Report

 $4,734 Average Tuition & Fees

-The excellent programs at Northeast Wisconsin Technical College helped the school earn the #4 place on this year’s ranking of the best health sciences and services schools in Wisconsin.
+You’ll be in good company if you decide to attend Northeast Wisconsin Technical College.
+It ranked #4 on our 2023 Best Value Health Sciences & Services Schools in Wisconsin list.
 Located in the midsize city of Green Bay, NWTC is a public school with a large student population.

-NWTC undergraduate students pay an average of $4,734 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at NWTC are $4,734 a year.
 On average, health science graduates from NWTC take out $15,558 in student loans while working on their degree.

 Read full report on Health Sciences & Services at Northeast Wisconsin Technical College